 But here’s the good news of the Christmas story.
 Because what is broken is our relationship with God.
 And the Savior, Christ the Lord, came to restore it.
 What’s missing within us is His presence.
 It’s what makes you complete.
-A gift you simply ask for.
+A gift he grants when you simply ask for it.

 The Christmas story satisfies theses longings of the heart.
-Like the yearning for peace
+The yearning for peace

 The angels announced his arrival by singing, “Peace on earth goodwill toward men.”
 And yet violence surrounds us.
 Along with war.
 Injustice.
 Rage.
 And you’re wondering…just where is that peace anyway?

 The answer begins with you and me.
 You see, peace from a Biblical perspective is not simply a lack of conflict.
-Or achieving inner tranquility through meditation.
-Peace is represented by a right relationship.
-First, a right relationship with God.
+Or a quest for inner tranquility.
+Peace is represented by a right relationship that begins with God.
 And then others.